nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_rest_agps/README.rst

 #.
 Place the nRF9160-based device in a location with direct line of sight to a large portion of the sky.
    This is to achieve sufficient satellite coverage to get a position fix.
 #.
 Optionally, connect the nRF9160-based device to a PC with a USB cable.
 The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
 #.
 Optionally, connect to the kit with a terminal emulator (for example, PuTTY) to see log output.
-See How to connect with PuTTY for the required settings.
+See :ref:`How to connect with PuTTY  <putty>` for the required settings.
 #.
 Log into your nRF Cloud account and select your device.
 #.
 Power on the nRF9160-based device.

    .. note::
       The sample outputs shown in the subsequent steps correspond to the scenario when nRF Cloud is used as the A-GPS source.

 #.
-The device connects to the LTE network and nRF Cloud as shown below:
+The device connects to the LTE network and nRF Cloud as follows:

    .. code-block:: console